turbot/tailpipe-plugin-apache/docs/tables/apache_access_log/queries.md

 ### Busiest Days

-Identify the days with the most traffic.
+Identify the days with the highest request volume.
+This analysis helps optimize resource allocation, plan maintenance windows, and understand traffic patterns across different time periods.
+The data can be used to correlate traffic spikes with events or promotions and guide infrastructure scaling decisions.

 ```sql
 select